bcoles/kasld/docs/testing.md

 fit a per-commit CI budget.
 The harness binaries land in `build/fuzz/` and are not installed by `make install` (the install glob covers only `build/<arch>/` per-arch artifacts).

 ---

+## 7. Container / cgroup execution (`make test-container`)

+Checks how kasld behaves when run inside a container or cgroup-constrained namespace — the kernel is the **host's**, but `/proc`/`/sys` are masked or virtualized, syscalls may be filtered, and cpu/memory/pids are capped.
+Two invariant families:

+- **Soundness (truth-free)** — a restricted or faked input must not corrupt the GUARANTEED window.
+The live host + x86_32 fixture meminfo check here is the spot-check; `make test-fixtures-perturb` is the arch-general, CI version.
+- **Robustness** — a blocked syscall, killed child, failed fork, masked file, or memory limit must not crash, hang, or silently mis-degrade.
+Covers: seccomp (`perf_event_open` blocked with `SCMP_ACT_ERRNO` (EPERM) and `SCMP_ACT_KILL` (SIGSYS) — must report `access_denied`, not "found nothing"), a real masked `/proc` via `unshare -Urmpf --mount-proc`, fork starvation via an LD_PRELOAD `EAGAIN` shim (a pids cgroup analogue), a `systemd-run` memory cgroup, the cpuset `pin_cpu` fallback, and a per-component "fail closed under an empty `/proc`" sweep.

+Opt-in (`make test-container`, not part of hermetic `make test`): it snapshots the live host and runs live restrictions.
+Each LIVE check note-skips cleanly when its facility (seccomp, unprivileged userns, `systemd --user`, ≥2 CPUs) is unavailable.
+The one behaviour worth guarding hermetically — the reaped-status → outcome classification, incl. the SIGSYS→`access_denied` mapping — is unit-tested in `test_outcome` (layer 1).
+See `tests/container/README.md`.

+---